robier/enum/README.md

 | Boolean checks | \Robier\Enum\HasBooleanChecks | Adds 1 new method and 2 methods for every case in enum.<br>New method is ´any(self ...$test):bool´ and other methods are magic.
 Let's say you have ADMIN_USER case in enum, then new magic methods would be:<br>- `isAdminUser():bool`<br>- `notAdminUser():bool` |
 | All            | \Robier\Enum\HasAll           | Have all already mentioned enum enhancements.                                                                                                                                                                                                                     |

-When using "Boolean checks", you can easily create a dock blocks for magic functions so your IDE can be developer friendly.
+When using "Boolean checks", you can easily create a doc blocks for magic functions so your IDE can be developer friendly.

 ```bash